The Amherst Board of Education supports the following legislative priorities:

 - Support proposal to aid costs to deliver student meals, instructional materials and provide Wi-Fi.
 Fund those costs in 2020-2021, not only Spring 2020.
 Reimburse other ‘stand-by’ transportation during the entirety of the pandemic.

 - Reject attempts to continue to shift certain CSE special education costs from the state to school districts.

 - Review/repair of the Foundation Aid formula to include adjustments on weightings used for high-need students, updates to regional cost index and improvement of student poverty data collection methods.

 - Address neglected areas such as prior year aid claims which can take up to 15 years for a district to receive state aid.

 Property Tax Cap Amendments

+Enact at least temporary adjustments to the property tax cap.
 The property tax cap allows for tax growth of 2% or the rate of inflation, whichever is lower.
-The executive proposal would make the cap permanent, which is set to expire at the end of the 2020-2021 school year.
-We request to:

 - Make allowable growth factor a minimum of 2%.